 Relapse Prevention Therapy Specialist Q&A

-At Calming Goat Addiction Medicine Group in Los Angeles, CA, our professional doctors are dedicated to helping you on the road to recovery so you can live a more fulfilling quality of life.
-We are conveniently located at 6801 Park Terrace Suite 530B, Los Angeles, CA 90045.
-For more information, call us or request an appointment online.
+At Calming Goat Addiction Rehabilitation Group, our professional doctors, Dr. Soroya Bacchus, MD, and Dr. Edgar Musngi, MD, are dedicated to helping you on the road to recovery so you can live a more fulfilling quality of life.
+We have convenient locations to serve you in Los Angeles and Glendale CA. For more information, call us or request an appointment online.